 The language used in the revised act is intended to limit who may be considered a "holder" to only one person to avoid the confusion of having it appear that there are two "holders" of the same property.
 The last sentence is intended to address the concern of the securities industry that securities might be said to have multiple potential "holders" where the securities are held in a "street name."
 It is in accord with the decision in Delaware v.
 New York which held that intermediaries who hold securities and securities distributions in their own names are the relevant "debtors" (i.e., holders).
 Once the issuer has distributed the property to intermediaries who are the record owners, the issuer can no longer be considered to be the holder.
-It also addresses who should be the "holder" of value contained in a payroll card, by making it the bank or other holder of the funds in the account and not the employer who has discharged its obligation to the employee by depositing money due the employee into a payroll card.
+It also addresses who should be the "holder" of value contained in a payroll card, by making it the bank or other holder of the funds in the account and not the employee into a payroll card.